-We regularly hear about online dating, speed dating, group dating, and blind dates.
+We regularly hear about online dating, speed dating, group dating, and blind dates, and we often wonder how online dating works.
 Going steady has become a thing of the past when parents or family members no longer set up young people.
 Also, meeting people in nightclubs is no longer the only way.
 We can now use dating apps to find people.
 There is someone for everyone.

 Here are some of the characteristics of modern dating: